schoero/eslint-plugin-readable-tailwind/README.md

 ## Quick start

-1. Check out the [Parsers](#parsers) section below to see how to configure the plugin for your specific flavor.
+1. Follow the [Parsers](#parsers) section below to learn how to configure the plugin for your specific requirements.
 1. Read the [Rules](#rules) section to learn about the available rules and how to configure them.
-1. Read the [Utilities](#utilities) section to see which tailwind utilities are supported out of the box and how to extend the default configuration.
 1. Configure your editor to conveniently [auto-fix on save](#auto-fix-on-save).

 <br/>